The Emergence of the Big Bang Theory

 If the first cause is not an impersonal, deterministic condition, it might have the ability to act freely, implying volition or will.
 For the universe to begin to exist, the first cause must have had the discretion to initiate creation.
 An impersonal set of conditions lacks this discretion; if the conditions are met, the effect must follow.
 By contrast, a volitional being (a being with a will) can choose to act, existing without any effect and possessing the capacity to decide to create.

 This leads us to contemplate the “will” in relation to consciousness.
 Could it be that an ultimate consciousness existed without the universe?
 The idea of a volitional agent—a conscious being with the capacity to choose—offers a framework for understanding how the universe might have come into existence.
-After all, we, as conscious beings with free will, often bring new things into existence through deliberate choice.
+After all, we, as conscious beings often bring new things into existence through deliberate choice.
 This relatable experience lends plausibility to the notion that something like a conscious mind could have initiated the universe in a similar way.

-The notion of a volitional agent provides a fresh way to address the question of how the universe came into existence.
+Of course, this hypothesis raises new questions too, particularly about the nature of consciousness itself, which is just another one of science’s biggest mysteries.
+But even with these challenges in mind, the notion of a volitional agent provides a fresh way to address the question of how the universe came into existence.
 Unlike impersonal forces or deterministic mechanisms, an agent with free-will could deliberately initiate a sequence of cause and effect without relying on prior material states.
-This perspective bypasses the complications of an infinite regress of causes or an eternal chain of events—both of which conflict with the prevailing cosmological understanding that the universe had a beginning.
-In conclusion, an examination of the properties of the original cause suggests that it is:
+This perspective bypasses the complications of an infinite regress of causes or an eternal chain of events, both of which conflict with the prevailing cosmological understanding that the universe had a beginning.

-• Uncaused;
+- Uncaused;

-• Immaterial;
+- Immaterial;

-• Timeless;
+- Timeless;

-• Spaceless;
+- Spaceless;

-• Immensely powerful;
+- Immensely powerful;

-• Volitional;
+- Volitional;

 These attributes appear to hint not just at any transcendent cause, but one that closely aligns with the concept many have of God—the uncaused, spiritual, transcendent, immensely powerful intelligence that is the ultimate source of all being.
 Christian theology views the physical world as the creation of an ultimate Mind.